acm-ribeiro/glacier-generator/README.md

    /tournaments
       GET      - returns all tournaments
-      POST     - adds a new tournament /tournaments/{tournamentId}
+      POST     - adds a new tournament /tournaments/{tid}
-      GET      - returns the tournament with the given {tournamentId}
+      GET      - returns the tournament with the given {tid}
-      PUT      - updated the tournament with the given {tournamentId}
+      PUT      - updated the tournament with the given {tid}
-      DELETE   - deletes the tournament with the given {tournamentId}
+      DELETE   - deletes the tournament with the given {tid}

-   /tournaments/{tournamentId}/capacity
+   /tournaments/{tid}/capacity
-      GET      - returns the capacity of the tournament with the given {tournamentId}
+      GET      - returns the capacity of the tournament with the given {tid}

-   /tournaments/{tournamentId}/enrollments
-      POST     - enrols a player in the tournament with the given {tournamentId}
+   /tournaments/{tid}/players
-      GET      - returns the players enrolled in the tournament with the given {tournamentId}
+      GET      - returns the players enroled in the tournament with the given {tid}

-   /tournaments/{tournamentId}/enrollments/{playerNIF}
+   /tournaments/{tid}/players/{pid}
-      GET      - checks if the player with the given {playerNIF} is enrolled in the tournament with the given {tournamentId}
+      GET      - checks if the player with the given {pid} is enroled in the tournament with the given {tid}
-      DELETE   - deletes the enrollment of the player with the given {playerNIF} in the tournament with the given {tournamentId}
 ```

 :small_blue_diamond: Players' API: